 Carbon Neutral Packaging

 Being environmentally conscious has always been a focus at Georgette Packaging.
 (Most recently we held a charity rummage sale to raise money for Tree Trust - a grassroots organization that works to preserve old growth trees).
 We've also heard from countless customers about the importance of prioritizing eco-friendly packaging options.
-Now, we've decided to double down on our environmental efforts by making absolutely all of the packaging we produce fully carbon neutral.
+In 2019 we decided to double down on our environmental efforts by making absolutely all of the packaging we produce fully carbon neutral.
 Based on our research, we're the first Canadian packaging company to make our packaging completely carbon neutral.

 What does this mean?